MicrosoftDocs/fabric-docs/docs/data-factory/templates.md

    :::image type="content" source="media/templates/pipeline-properties.png" alt-text="Screenshot showing the pipeline properties with the Parameters tab selected and several parameters added.":::

-1. When you are done, save your edits by selecting the save button on the toolbar of the **Home** tab.
+1. When you're done, save your edits by selecting the save button on the toolbar of the **Home** tab.

    :::image type="content" source="media/templates/save-button.png" alt-text="Screenshot of the Home tab of the pipeline editor with the Save button selected.":::